 - engaged in a re-engagement program or another school part time to make up full time attendance and the schools or settings have agreed the time fractions, allocation of Student Resource Package (or other funding) and the educational plan for the student.

 It is essential that schools accurately monitor and record student attendance and follow-up absences in order to:

 - meet legislative requirements

 - discharge schools’ duty of care for all students

-- enable the school governing body (school council in government schools) to report on student attendance annually
+- enable school councils to report on student attendance annually

 - meet Victorian Curriculum and Assessment Authority (VCAA) requirements (for VCE students).

-All registered schools must ensure their system for recording student attendance meets the requirements above.
-Government schools must use only CASES21, eCASES21 or third party software which is compatible with CASES21 to record student attendance.
+All registered schools must ensure that their system for recording student attendance meets the requirements outlined in the School Attendance Guidelines.

 - student attendance twice per day in primary schools and in every class in secondary schools for every student enrolled at the school